DataDog/integrations-core/dns_check/README.md

 ## Setup

 Find below instructions to install and configure the check when running the Agent on a host.
-See the [Autodiscovery Integration Templates documentation][1] to learn how to transpose those instructions in a containerized environment.
+See the [Autodiscovery Integration Templates documentation][1] to learn how to apply those instructions to a containerized environment.

 ### Installation